jed/authom/README.md

 authom aims to solve a smaller problem, more agnostically.
 It trades convenience for simplicity and flexibility.
 Here are some key differences:

-- authom was built for node, while everyauth was built for Express and Connect. everyauth aims for a much more ambitious integration, but at the expense of locking you into a particular stack. authom takes a more UNIX approach; since it doesn't handle logins, persistence, sessions, or anything past authentication, it is more of a tool and less of a framework.
+- authom was built for node, and can also work with Express, while everyauth is tied to Express and Connect. everyauth aims for a much more ambitious integration, but at the expense of locking you into a particular stack. authom takes a more UNIX approach; since it doesn't handle logins, persistence, sessions, or anything past authentication, it is more of a tool and less of a framework.

 - authom uses native node.js conventions such as EventEmitters and objects, while everyauth uses promises and a chaining config API.
 This is of course subjective, but the authom API aims to be closer to the APIs of node.js itself.